maykinmedia/mail-editor/README.rst

 Settings
 --------

-The following settings are mandatory:
+The following settings are an example:

 .. code:: python